srdjan/fix/docs/examples.md

 All examples are TypeScript modules that can be executed with Deno 2+ (`deno run -A …`).
 They adhere to the light functional style: no decorators, no classes – just data and functions.
+Each step is declared via `defineStep<Base>()` so `meta` literals stay inferred without manual type plumbing.

 ## Quick Start